GilbertoBotaro/nifi_processors/README.md

 # nifi_processors

+Th SplitToAttribute processor for Apache Nifi will allow to split the incoming content of a flowfile into separate fields using a defined separator.

+The values of the individual fields will be assigned to flowfile attributes.
+Each attribute is named using the defined field prefix plus the positional number of the field.

+A number format can optionally be specified to format the column number.
+The number format needs to be according to the Java DecimalFormat class.

+Example:

+A flow file with following content:

+Peterson, Jenny, New York, USA

+When the field prefix is set to "column_" and the field number format is set to "000" the result will be 4 attributes:

+column_000 = Peterson
+column_001 = Jenny
+column_002 = New York
+column_003 = USA

-This processor for Apache Nifi will allow to merge the attributes from a flowfile with an Apache Velocity template.
+The MergeTemplate processor for Apache Nifi will allow to merge the attributes from a flowfile with an Apache Velocity template.
 The Velocity template contains placeholders (e.g. $column0 - alternatively in brackets: ${column0}).

 In the merge process the attributes of the flowfile will be merged with the template and the placeholders are replaced with the attribute values.